afneville/docs/cs/dsa/introduction.md

 ---
 author: Alexander Neville
 date: 2023-01-03
-title: Data Structures & Algorithms
+title: DSA & ADTs
 ---

-There is an important distinction between the abstract, theoretical nature of algorithms and real-world computer programs.
+There is an important distinction to be drawn between the abstract, theoretical nature of algorithms and real-world computer programs.
 The same is true of the relationship between _concrete data structures_ and _abstract data types_.
+For any program, the algorithms it implements and the organisation of its data are important components of its solution.

+# Algorithms

 An _algorithm_ is a sequence of instructions for solving a problem.
-There is not a single specification nor one formal language for writing and interpreting algorithms, they are an abstract concept.
-The role of a _data structure_ is to manage how a program's information is stored and accessed. _Concrete_ data structures implement the _abstract data types_.
-For any program, the algorithms it implements and the organisation of its data are important components of the solution.
+There is neither a single specification nor one formal language for writing and interpreting algorithms; they are an abstract concept.

-# Algorithms

 If a computer is to execute the steps of an algorithm, the algorithm in question must be _implemented_ in a computer program.
 Programs are